 | Zinc-core | Strong upright rigidity | Containers, votives, and blends that need more support | Can run too hot if oversized |

 Modern zinc-core wicks are distinct from banned lead-core products, but they still need full burn testing in the intended vessel.
+If you want the broader safety context around wick materials and current safety questions, see are candle wicks safe.
 General candle fire-safety standards such as ASTM F2417 are part of the broader safety context, while wick support, vessel heat, and melt-pool depth still need to be verified in real burn tests.

 Where ECO, LX, HTP, and CD Fit